djalbat/occam-parsers/README.md

 * A basic parser, for illustrative purposes, and for developing new grammars.
 * The main parser, namely the parser for the [BNF part](https://raw.githubusercontent.com/occam-proof-assistant/Parsers/master/es6/florence/bnf.js) of Occam's vernacular, called Florence.

 All parsers share common functionality.
 The last two parse content according to rules defined in a variant of BNF.
 The BNF parser on the other hand has its rules hard-coded.
-These rules can be defined in the self same variant of BNF that they implement:
+These rules can be defined in the self same variant that they implement:

       rules                ::=  rule+ ;